Whats in this section?

 - You will be offered information and advice

 - You may be signposted to other organisations that could help you

-If you have already had a social care assessment and you aren’t eligible for support from the council, the useful contacts on this website could help you work out where to start with getting help with your needs.
+If you have already had a social care assessment and aren’t eligible for support from the council, the support services and trades section on this website could help you work out where to start with getting help with your needs.

 Making a care plan